(in alphabetical order, not order of importance)

 I live in Long Island City, Queens.
 I write bios in first person.

 Oh my gosh, fine.
 Bio update: I now feel compelled to mention that I also worked on the new, permanent exhibitions at the Empire State Building alongside Empire State Realty Trust and the creative agency, Squint/Opera.
-The interactive film displays are located on the 2nd and 86th floors, respectively.
+The immersive film displays are located on the 2nd and 86th floors, respectively.
 (Super cool gig.)